Scottie-Houghton/can-of-books-backend/README.md

 ## Change Log
 * 06-27-2022 9:30pm - Created a backend server.
 Created a Schema and Model for books.
 Connected our MongoDB to our back end.
 Planted seeds of 3 books in our database.
 Got books we created read to send to the front end.
 Application has a GET route to our server which is pulling data from our database.
 It renders the data from the database onto our page.

+* 06-28-2022 8:55pm - Added routes in the back end server so the front end can post/create new Books in the database and delete Books from the database.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->